 University academic expectations are often very different from the secondary school experience.
 Adjusting to a new educational system can be challenging.
 Here at JMU, we not only hope you will be successful, but we provide a number of academic services (free of charge) for all students.
 The services listed below are excellent resources to more efficiently assist in your academic success.
 Also, you are always encouraged to contact your academic advisor, your professor, and/or the oIP-ISSS for recommendations, assistance and direction.

 The Career and Academic Planning resource center is available to address your academic and career needs.
-It is located in Wilson 303, and is to be used as a tool to guide and support visitors in each stage of their academic and professional development - from researching majors and careers, to writing resumes and preparing for the job search, to searching for internships and jobs, to exploring graduate school options.
+It is located in the Student Success Center and is to be used as a tool to guide and support visitors in each stage of their academic and professional development - from researching majors and careers, to writing resumes and preparing for the job search, to searching for internships and jobs, to exploring graduate school options.

 The University Advising office’s goal is to provide accurate and accessible advising to all students to help them plan well to meet all graduation requirements and begin to prepare for their careers and lives after graduation.
 The office oversees the Madison Advising Peers (MAP) program.
 MAPs are JMU students who work in conjunction with faculty advisors by providing supplemental academic advising information and assist other JMU undergraduate students who may have general advising questions, but don't know where to go.
 A MAP can be a supportive and friendly resource for students who feel overwhelmed and confused.

 The Learning Centers offer individualized help to any students wishing to improve their reading, writing, and oral communication, math and science skills.
+Located on the 1st floor of the Student Success Center.
 Types of assistance available:

 Disability Services assists the University in creating an accessible community where students with disabilities have an equal opportunity to fully participate in their educational experiences at JMU.